codesnik/calculate-all/README.md

 It's a little addition to Active Record's `#count`, `#maximum`, `#minimum`, `#average` and `#sum`.
 It allows to fetch all of the above and any other aggregate functions results in one request, with respect to grouping.

-Tested on Postgres only right now.
+Tested only with Postgres and Mysql only right now.
 It relies on automatic values type-casting of underlying driver.
-Suggestions and patches are welcome.

 ## Usage